JoshWang3/Chuwa20250609/Short Questions/0627_database_hw.md

-# Part 1: Please try attached SQL queries, if the query doesn't work, explain why in your mark down file.
+# Part 1: Referential Integrity

+Please try attached SQL queries, if the query doesn't work, explain why in your mark down file.

 ## 1. Create tables before insert
 In the SQL_Referential_Integrity.sql, before we start, we should select a Database use a query like: